 Stair Climber: I’m sure someone has counted, but there are a LOT of stairs on the Mist Trail and beyond.
 Some high Cathedral type stairs, other wide and shallow.
 What I feel like I should recommend is: doing the stair climber for 4-6 hours with ankle weights and a backpack for weeks leading up to the hike.
 Realistically, incorporating the stair climber into your regular workout routine and adding a weighted backpack or ankle weights will help substantially.

 Cardio: Incline walking.
 Long, slow distances are key.
 At no point in the hike were we walking at a quick pace.
 We chose to walk at a slower pace to help us keep our endurance and energy in check.
 Introducing a backpack or ankle weights in the days leading up might not be a bad idea.

 Pull-Ups: There are several tactics while ascending the cables.
 My legs were useless at that point in the hike so I was depending a LOT on my upper body strength.
 Prior to the trip I did daily arm workouts with 3lb weights and pull ups.
 If you are familiar with barre classes, my arm workouts were similar to those.

 Stretching: Lower body stretching, including Achilles, calves, quads, IT band.

-Core: My core really helped with stability on the cable ascent and the return downhill hike.
+Core: Any and all core exercises are helpful to help with stability on the cable ascent and the return downhill hike.

 FULL DISCLOSURE: I did not do this workout prior to hiking Half Dome.
 Why?
 Because I had no idea what I was getting myself into.
-This is absolutely the workout I would do prior to hiking Half Dome if I were to do it again (and that is still unclear).
+This is absolutely the workout I would do prior to hiking Half Dome if I were to do it again.

 Above all else, listen to your body, stay on the trail, away from waterfalls, and take breaks as needed.